FuturePortal/CIMonitor/docs/module-client.md

-# Server slave
+# Module client

-@todo: Explain that you can run a `module-client.js` application that connects to the `server.js` application socket
+@todo: Explain that you can run a `back-end/module-client.js` application that connects to the `back-end/server.js` application socket

 ![](img/master-slave-setup.png)